 Doctors often refer to pancreatic cancer as a silent disease because there are not many noticeable symptoms early on.
 And, there are currently no tests that can reliably find the cancer for people who do not have symptoms.
 When there are symptoms, they are similar to the symptoms of other medical conditions, such as ulcers or pancreatitis (see Risk Factors).
 As the cancer grows, symptoms may include:

-- Yellow skin and eyes, darkening of the urine, itching, and clay-colored stool, which are signs of obstructive jaundice (blockage of the bile ducts)
+- Yellow skin and eyes, darkening of the urine, itching, and clay-colored stool, which are signs of jaundice caused by a blockage of the bile ducts

 - Pain in upper abdomen or upper back